 Heavy stainless steel rails around the engines and to the port side seamlessly blend into the access ladder to the overhead hatch which opens to the aft deck.
 Additional access to the engine room is via a watertight aft hatch, something not found on many 65' boats.
 The generator is at the aft bulkhead, fuel tanks are to either side of the compartment with twin filters attached to each tank allowing for change out on the fly.

-The crew's quarters feature twin berths with head, storages and separate climate control.
+The crew's quarters feature twin berths with head, storage and separate climate control.

 For those who were longing for the Monte Carlo Yachts 76 but found her just a little too big for their liking, or budget, the Monte Carlo Yachts 65 will serve to fill a gap that will make the brand accessible to a wider audience.
 And, essentially, the 65 has all of the functionality of her larger sister, and certainly has the same good looks.